yosukefk/bluesky/docs/docker_pc.md

 ## Using Docker on PC to run BlueSky

+:exclamation: this page mirrors [Using Docker to run Bluesky](docker.md) page, so refer to the page too.

+Docker container is supposed to work on various platform including Windows.
-Docker command line works more smoothly on bash/Linux.
+But Docker command line works more smoothly on bash/Linux.
 On windows, PowerShell would make most sense to run docker from command line.
 Some syntax needs to be adjusted to do that.

 Running image without a commond, this works as is.